-8. COUNCIL/ELECTED MEMBERS
+8 COUNCIL/ELECTED MEMBERS

-8.1.
-TRAVEL AND ACCOMMODATION
+8.1 TRAVEL AND ACCOMMODATION

-Policy Owner:Governance and Compliance Person Responsible: Governance Executive Officer for elected members who are required to travel for Council business.
+Policy Owner: Governance and Compliance Person Responsible: Executive Support Officer members who are required to travel for Council business.

-Objective: To establish clear guidelines for travel and accommodation arrangements ensuring the use of negotiation and any available corporate/government rates to secure the most competitive rates.
+Objective: To establish clear guidelines for travel and accommodation arrangements for elected use of negotiation and any available corporate/government rates to secure the most competitive rates.

-Policy: Approved travel and accommodation will be booked by the office of the CEO
+Policy: Approved travel and accommodation will be booked by the office of the CEO ensuring the

 Air travel will be by economy class with on the most economical flight.

-The reimbursement of reasonable out of pocket expenses will be made to Elected Members on official Council business as determined by the CEO.
+The reimbursement of reasonable out of pocket expenses will be made to Elected

+Members on official Council business as determined by the CEO.

-8.2.
-INVITATION TO END OF YEAR LUNCHEON
+8.2 INVITATION TO END OF YEAR LUNCHEON

-Policy Owner:Governance and Compliance Person Responsible: Governance Executive Officer
+Policy Owner: Governance and Compliance

+Person Responsible: Executive Support Officer

-Date of Approval: 20 November 1996 Amended: 16 October 2018
+Date of Approval: 20 November 1996

+Amended: 16 October 2018

-Objective: To ensure the continuity of the annual end of year luncheon hosted by local Members of Parliament, including partners are invited to the annual end of year luncheon of Council.
+Objective: To ensure the continuity of the annual end of year luncheon hosted by Council.